feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic32k_HexLoadr/README.md

 1. Select the preferred origin `.ORG` for your arbitrary program, and assemble a HEX file using your preferred assembler.

-2. Start your 32k RAM RC2014 with the `Memory top?` set to 36863 (`0x8FFF`) or lower.
+2. ~~Start your 32k RAM RC2014 with the `Memory top?` set to 36863 (`0x8FFF`) or lower.
 This leaves space for your program from `0x9000` through to `0xFFFF`.
-Adjust this if needed to suit your individual needs.
+Adjust this if needed to suit your individual needs.~~

-3. Reset the RC2014 and type `H` when offered the `(C|W|H)` option when booting. `HexLoadr:` will wait for Intel HEX formatted data on the ACIA serial interface.
+3. ~~Reset the RC2014 and type `H` when offered the `(C|W|H)` option when booting. `HexLoadr:` will wait for Intel HEX formatted data on the ACIA serial interface.~~

+2. Give the `HLOAD` command within Basic.

-4. Using a serial terminal, upload the HEX file for your arbitrary program that you prepared in Step 1, using the Linux `cat` utility or similar.
+3. Using a serial terminal, upload the HEX file for your arbitrary program that you prepared in Step 1, using the Linux `cat` utility or similar.
 If desired the python `slowprint.py` program can also be used for this purpose. `python slowprint.py > /dev/ttyUSB0 < myprogram.hex` or `cat > /dev/ttyUSB0 < myprogram.hex`.

-5. When HexLoadr has finished, and you are back at the Basic `ok` prompt, use the `DOKE` command relocate the address for the Basic `USR(x)` command to point to `.ORG` of your arbitrary program.
+5. ~~When HexLoadr has finished, and you are back at the Basic `ok` prompt, use the `DOKE` command relocate the address for the Basic `USR(x)` command to point to `.ORG` of your arbitrary program.
 For the RC2014 the `USR(x)` jump address is located at `0x8224`.
-If your arbitrary program is located at `0x9000` then the Basic command is `DOKE &h8224, &h9000`, for example.
+If your arbitrary program is located at `0x9000` then the Basic command is `DOKE &h8224, &h9000`, for example.~~

-6. Start your program by typing `PRINT USR(0)`, or other variant if you have a parameter to pass to your program.
+6. Start your program by typing `PRINT USR(0)`, or `?
+USR(0)`, or other variant if you have a parameter to pass to your program.

 7. Profit.